Cornea and Ocular Disease Support Links

 The American Foundation for the Blind (AFB) is a national nonprofit working to expand possibilities for people with vision loss.
 Their website offers a message board for discussion.

-A program of the American Health Assistance Foundation, funds glaucoma and macular degeneration research, and provides the public with information about risk factors, prevention, treatments, resources and coping strategies.
+A program of the American Health Assistance Foundation, funds glaucoma and macular degeneration research, and provides the public with cornea and ocular disease support through information about risk factors, prevention, treatments, resources and coping strategies.

 American Macular Degeneration Foundation is committed to the prevention and cure of AMD and offers hope and support to those afflicted.